-As a special Christmas treat for Moomin fans, please listen to Sophia Jansson reading "The Fir Tree" – the iconic Christmas story, written by her aunt, Tove Jansson.
+As a special holiday treat for Moomin fans!
+Listen to Sophia Jansson reading "The Fir Tree" – the iconic Christmas story, written by her aunt, Tove Jansson as one of the short stories in Tales from Moominvalley (1962).

 In the short story The Fir Tree from Tales from Moominvalley, the Moomins are suddenly woken up from winter hibernation by stressed neighbours, trying to get ready for Christmas.
 But who or what is Christmas, and why does everyone seem so flustered?